Hello World | First C Program

 Code Explanation:

-• #include<conio.h> - Console input output header file.
-It includes the console input output library functions like clrscr(), getch().
+• #include<conio.h>: Console input output header file.
+It includes the console (output screen) input output library functions like clrscr(), getch().

-• void main() - main() is a function from where the program starts its execution, void specifies that the function does not return any value.
+• void main(): main() is a function from where the program starts its execution, void specifies that the function does not return any value.
+If we specify int then return 0 statement will appear.

-• getch() - use to input a single character.
+• getch(): used to input a single character.
 It holds the screen until the user presses any key.

 How to compile and run the program